-Italian 1 @ 10 Perego, @ 11 Perego and @ 12, Alberti.
+Italian 1 @ 10 Ciniglia and @ 11 Alberti.
 An introduction to Italian as a spoken and written language, with emphasis on practical conversation.
 The course includes regular practice in class and scheduled drill-sessions in understanding and using the spoken language.
 Does not serve in partial satisfaction of the Distributive or World Culture Requirements.
 This course is not open to students who have received credit for ITAL 11.

-Italian 2 @ 11 Convertini.
+Italian 2 @ 11 Ciniglia and @ 12 Alberti.
 Rapid review and continued study of the fundamentals of Italian, with intensive work in vocabulary building.
 The course will also include an introduction to the culture and civilization of Italy.
 Open to students by qualifying placement or to students who have passed ITAL 1.
 Does not serve in partial satisfaction of the Distributive or World Culture Requirements.
 This course is not open to students who have received credit for ITAL 11.

-Italian 3 @ 11 Alberti and @12 D'Angelo.
+Italian 3 @12 Gilebbi.
 This course is designed to reinforce and refine spoken and written language skills through a review of grammar, exposure to a broad spectrum of language ranging from colloquial to literary styles, and the use of samples of Italian language from multiple sources such as advertising, comics, television and literature.
 Frequent compositions, quizzes, plus linguistic and thematic analysis of texts.
 Open to students by qualifying placement or to students who have passed ITAL 2, ITAL 11 or ARTH 12.
 Does not serve in partial satisfaction of the Distributive or World Culture Requirements.

 - Undergraduate